 The Danish Contribution to the 15th International Architecture Biennale in Venice In 2016 >

-The Danish contribution to the Architecture Biennale in Venice, Italy in 2016 is a snapshot of a new humanism in Danish architecture.
-With a wunderkammerof architectural prototypes, the two curators behind the exhibition are seeking to highlight the humanistic focus of Danish architecture right now.
+The Danish contribution to the Architecture Biennale in Venice, Italy in 2016 was a snapshot of a new humanism in Danish architecture.
+With a wunderkammerof architectural prototypes, the two curators behind the exhibition seeked to highlight the humanistic focus of Danish architecture in 2016.

 Exhibition: LET'S PLAY >